trisdav/htmlxword/README.md

 * clueListDown - Defines the list which holds the Down clues.
 * clueListAcross - Defines the list whcih holds the Across clues.
 * clueListItem - Defines an item in the clue list.

-## How is htmlxword different from genxword
-Genxword does not export to html/javascript.
-Htmlxword only exports to html/javascript.
-Genxword exports to predefined crossword formats.
-Htmlxword attempts to provide a configurable format.